JesuFemi-O/Jesufemi-O/README.md

 - I am currently focused on exploring deep learning :rocket:

+- I have been doing software engineering professionally for about a year now :rocket:

 - I am currently learning about software design patterns in python :rocket:

 - My Long term goal is to become a full stack Data Scientist :fire: :fire: